Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Arrival/departure vs. overnight stays.
 The distinction matters for frequent travelers.
 A nomad who arrives Monday morning and departs Friday afternoon has spent five days present but only four nights.

 Aggregation rules.
 Some jurisdictions aggregate days across multiple years using a weighted formula.
-The US Substantial Presence Test, for example, counts all days in the current year plus one-third of days in the prior year plus one-sixth of days the year before that.
+The US Substantial Presence Test, as described in IRS Publication 519, counts all days in the current year plus one-third of days in the prior year plus one-sixth of days the year before that.
 A nomad who spends 120 days per year in the US for three consecutive years triggers the threshold without ever exceeding 183 days in a single year.

 Tie-breaker rules when countries overlap